Kash Patel: Investigations into Donald Trump

 In September 2021, Patel was subpoenaed by the House Select Committee on the January 6 Attack.
 In addition, the committee requested that Patel submit to questioning.
 One of Trump's attorneys instructed Patel to defy the subpoena, but Patel decided to communicate with the committee.
-The committee requested Patel's communications relating to "the establishment of martial law, requests to establish martial law, or legal analysis of martial law" and "all documents and communications relating to" the Insurrection Act as part of an examination into Trump's efforts to invoke the Insurrection Act and declare martial law to overturn the 2020 election.
+The committee requested Patel's communications relating to "the establishment of martial law, requests to establish martial law, or legal analysis of martial law" and "all documents and communications relating to" the Insurrection Act as part of an examination into Trump's efforts to invoke the Insurrection Act of 1807 and declare martial law to overturn the 2020 United States presidential election.

-In June 2022, Trump requested that the National Archives and Records Administration grant Patel and journalist John Solomon access to administration records; their designations were revoked in October 2023.
-After the FBI search of Mar-a-Lago, Patel claimed that Trump had declassified the seized documents; his argument was the focus of investigators.
+In June 2022, Trump requested that the National Archives and Records Administration grant Patel and journalist John Solomon access to administration records.
+Their designations were revoked in October 2023.
+After the FBI search of Mar-a-Lago, Patel claimed that Trump had declassified the seized documents, and his argument was the focus of investigators.
 As part of the FBI investigation into Trump's handling of government documents, federal prosecutors sought to have Patel testify before a grand jury.
 He appeared twice before a grand jury in October 2022, repeatedly pleading the Fifth Amendment in his first appearance.
 Prosecutors offered him immunity in November, securing his testimony.
 According to The Washington Post, prosecutors asked about his claim that Trump had declassified the documents, as well as Trump's motivation for taking the documents.
 Patel was represented by Stanley Woodward.

 Business affairs

 After Trump left office in 2021, Patel managed Trishul, a consulting company.
-He founded The Kash Foundation, a nonprofit that helps participants in the January 6 United States Capitol attack pay legal costs and sells merchandise branded as K$H. According to a Trump Media & Technology Group filing, Patel worked for Trump as a paid national security advisor.
+He founded The Kash Foundation, a nonprofit that intended to financially aid people charged in the context of the January 6 United States Capitol attack and their families; it also sells merchandise branded as K$H. According to a Trump Media & Technology Group filing, Patel worked for Trump as a paid national security advisor.
 Patel was listed as the director of Trump Media & Technology Group in April 2022.
 As director, he described promoting QAnon-adjacent accounts on Truth Social, Trump Media's social media service, as an intentional business decision to "capture audiences".
 In June 2022, Patel was paid $130,000 to investigate claims that the company's co-founders, Andy Dean and Wes Moss, had "fostered an unpredictable and toxic corporate culture".
 His report was later included in a legal dispute over Dean's and Moss's shares in the company.
-Patel was also named to Russell Vought's Center for Renewing America.
+Patel joined Russell Vought's Center for Renewing America where he helped write position papers, including one on the overuse of classification.
 For nine months in 2024, Patel was a consultant for Elite Depot, a company based in the Cayman Islands that operates Shein, an e-commerce platform.